cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings

 * Add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Billing Info; Step 3 : Proceed to payment

-* Remove standard E-commerce code from thank you along with the ecommerce.js which is included by <code>ga('require', 'ecommerce', 'ecommerce.js');</code>.
-If you are using a third party plugin for e-commerce tracking, you would have to disable the plugin.

 * Activate our plug-in from the Settings page.
 You can access the setting page from here WooCommerce -> Settings ->Integration ->Enhanced Ecommerce Google Analytics.